BykadorovR/Raytracer/README.md

 # What's this project about

-Implementation of simple raytracer in Vulkan and experimentation with something around this area
+Experements with raytracing in Vulkan

 # Goal